Resolve QuickBooks Error 6143 Using These Simple Methods

 The Auto Data Recovery tool comes in handy when your recent transactions are lost.
 You recover all the transactions using the current Transaction Log file and a copy of your company file except the ones done in the last few hours.

+a.
 Recover the Damaged Transactions Using the Original .TLG file with .QBW.adr File

 Recover your recent transactions using your original Transactions Log file and ADR version of the company file: